 Anthony J. Jannetti, Inc. is a provider approved by the California Board of Registered Nursing, provider number CEP 5387.
 Licensees in the state of California must retain this certificate for four years after the CNE activity is completed.

 This article was reviewed and formatted for contact hour credit by Rosemarie Marmion, MSN, RN-BC, NE-BC, and Michelle Boyd, MSN, RN, AMSN Education Directors.
-Learning Outcome: After completing this learning activity, the learner will be able to discuss recruitment attributes nurses consider when making decisions for employment on a medical-surgical unit.

 Recruitment Attributes Important to New Nurse Graduates Employed on Adult Medical-Surgical Units